balaharish7/mayastor-docs/README.md

 The official Mayastor User Reference for the latest GA release can be found [here](https://mayastor.gitbook.io/)
 {% endhint %}

+{% hint style="danger" %}
+This is not the latest version of the documentation.
+Refer to the [OpenEBS Documentation](https://openebs.io/docs) to view the latest documentation.
+{% endhint %}

 ## What is Mayastor?

 **Mayastor** is a performance optimised "Container Attached Storage" (CAS) solution of the CNCF project [**OpenEBS**](https://openebs.io/).
 The goal of OpenEBS is to extend Kubernetes with a declarative data plane, providing flexible persistent storage for stateful applications.